henriberger/EloBot/README.md

-Just a man (and his friend) trying to make a 3000 elo chessbot
+Just a project to build a 3000+ Elo Chess Bot